Slavery in Sudan: 20th-century

 Before the slavery investigation of the League of Nations in 1923, the Anglo-Egyptian Sudan (1899–1956) had disbanded the Slavery Repression Department with the claim that slavery had become a marginal phenomenon.

 The report on Sudan to the Temporary Slavery Commission (1923–1925) described the enslavement of Nilotic Non-Muslims of the South West by the Muslim Arabs in the North, where most agriculture was still managed by slave labor in 1923.

 The British colonial authorities actively fought the slave trade in Sudan but avoided addressing slavery itself for fear of causing unrest.
 The British allowed all slavery issued to be handled by the sharia courts which were controlled by the slave owning elite, which used Islamic law to control women, children and slaves.
-Slave raids were conducted towards Ethiopia and Equatorial Africa and kidnapped people were exported to slavery in Arabia.
+Slave raids were conducted from Ethiopia and Equatorial Africa and kidnapped people were exported to slavery in Arabia.

 In the 1920s, the British agricultural officer P. W. Diggle conducted a personal campaign freeing slaves in Sudan.
 He was outraged in seeing slaves beaten, children taken from their parents and slave girls used for prostitution.
 Diggle was an important informer to the Temporary Slavery Commission or TSC about slavery in Sudan, which put pressure on the British in relation to the TSC.

 The British stated to Frederick Lugard, 1st Baron Lugard of the TSC, that it was not possible to abolish slavery in Sudan because of the massive risk for unrest in "so lightly held and explosive a country as the Sudan" where slavery was allowed per Islamic law.
 The British also presented a circular issued 6 May 1925 stating that all slaves born after 1898 were free by law and that slaves had the right to leave their owners and would not be returned if they did so, which gave the TSC the impression that action was taken by the British against slavery in Sudan.

 It was soon found that the 6 May 1925 circular was in fact issued only to British officials and unknown to the Sudanese.
 When this fact was raised in the House of Lords, however, the colonial administration was ordered to publish and enforce the provisions against slavery in Sudan.
 Furthermore, action was taken against the Red Sea slave trade via Sudan by taking better control of the Hajj pilgrimage and establishing a clearinghouse in Port Sudan for slaves repatriated by the British from slavery in the Kingdom of Hejaz, resulting in over 800 slaves resettled between 1925 and 1935.